 The Jazz Composition major is offered for graduate applicants who wish to pursue a Master of Music degree.
+Applicants wishing to apply for the doctoral Jazz Arts Advancement program must apply as a performance major.

 In order to be considered for a live audition in New York City, all Jazz Composition applicants must first submit scores and an edited recording of their work for prescreening, as well as a Performance Review recording demonstrating their ability to perform on their instrument or voice.
 These must be uploaded directly to your application on Decision Desk.